MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/first_steps/example.rst

 .. code-block:: bash

-   mfa g2p mandarin_pinyin_g2p /path/to/mandarin/dataset /path/to/save/mandarin_dict.txt
+   mfa g2p mandarin_china_pinyin_mfa /path/to/mandarin/dataset /path/to/save/mandarin_dict.txt

 This should take no more than a few seconds.
 Open the output file, and check that all the words are there.
 The accuracy of the transcription should be near 100%.
 You can now use this to align your mini corpus: